 As part of our business strategy, we regularly engage in acquisitions and divestitures.
 We may acquire new businesses to expand our research and development capabilities (including expanding into new methodologies) and to acquire new products (whether in the development pipeline or at the marketing stage) or other strategic regions.
 Similarly, we regularly divest businesses and product lines to maintain our focus on our key growth drivers and to manage our portfolio.
 As a result of these acquisitions and divestitures, our product portfolio, particularly outside of our key growth drivers, fluctuates from year to year, and our results of operations for a given fiscal year may not be directly comparable to results from prior or future fiscal years.
-For a description of the expected effect of the Shire Acquisition on our financial condition and results of operations, see "-Financial Impact of the Shire Acquisition."
-For a description of the effect of the ARIAD in 2017 on our financial condition and results of operations, see "-Financial Impact of the ARIAD Acquisition."
+For a description of the expected effect of the Shire Acquisition on our financial condition and results of operations, see "-Financial Impact of the ARIAD Acquisition."

-We also have recorded substantial goodwill and intangible assets in connection with past acquisitions and had a total goodwill of \$1,029.2 billion and intangible assets of \$1,014.3 billion as of March 31, 2018.
+We also have recorded substantial goodwill and intangible assets in connection with past acquisitions and had a total goodwill of ¥1,029.2 billion and intangible assets of ¥1,014.3 billion as of March 31, 2018.
 Intangible assets associated with products are amortized over their estimated useful life over a period of 3 to 20 years.
 Goodwill and indefinite-lived intangible assets are subject to impairment under certain conditions, as discussed under "-Critical Accounting Policies-Impairment of Goodwill and Intangible Assets."